12. Social HomeBuy

 - A property schedule showing addresses, floor areas, and valuations for the completed properties, together with actual rents and housing benefit eligible service charges

-10.2.1 Following completion of the purchase, Registered Providers (ex RSL or local authority) must input Social HomeBuy sales data into IMS, in order to draw down grant.
+10.2.1 Following completion of the purchase, Registered Providers must input Social HomeBuy sales data into IMS, in order to draw down grant.
 This must be repeated for staircasing sales.

 10.2.2 Grant will not be payable where Social HomeBuy records are incomplete or incorrect.

-10.4.1 Registered Providers (ex RSL or local authority) are required to complete COntinuous REcording system (CORE) sales logs in respect of all homes sold through Social HomeBuy.
+10.4.1 Registered Providers are required to complete COntinuous REcording system (CORE) sales logs in respect of all homes sold through Social HomeBuy.
 CORE is the remit of DCLG.
 Any queries about CORE or the appropriate forms should be referred to them.